-Emi Sasagawa graduated in 2015 and works for UBC as a Digital Communications Specialist at the Centre for Teaching, Learning and Technology.
+Emi Sasagawa graduated in 2015 and currently works for UBC as the Communications Manager for the UBC Faculty of Graduate and Postdoctoral Studies.

 Prior to coming to the School of Journalism, she spent a decade living in Latin America, Europe and Asia.

 During her time at the school, Sasagawa was a student in the International Reporting Program reporting on the award-winning project Out of the Shadows and was the recipient of the Rafe Mair Award for Excellence in Journalism.
 Upon graduation she was awarded the News21 fellowship; investigating marijuana legalization in America.